 The above constitutes the subject of the present paper.
-In a subsequent paper [1] we will demonstrate that, for infinitesimal salt concentrations scaling appropriately with the size of the system, phase separation may still occur dramatically in the sense that a non-trivial fraction of the system suddenly melts (freezes) to form a pocket (crystal).
+In a subsequent paper (1) we will demonstrate that, for infinitesimal salt concentrations scaling appropriately with the size of the system, phase separation may still occur dramatically in the sense that a non-trivial fraction of the system suddenly melts (freezes) to form a pocket (crystal).
 In these circumstances the amount of salt needed is proportional to the boundary of the system which shows that the onset of freezing-point depression is actually a surface phenomenon.
 On a qualitative level, most of the aforementioned conclusions should apply to general non-volatile solutions under the conditions when the solvent freezes (or boils).
-Notwithstanding, throughout this and the subsequent paper we will adopt the language of salted water and refer to the solute as salt.
+Notwithstanding, throughout this and the subsequent paper we will adopt the language of salted water and refer to the solid phase of the solvent as ice, to the liquid phase as liquid-water, and to the solute as salt.